You and A.I.

 “One day the AIs are going to look back on us the same way we look at fossil skeletons on the plains of Africa.
 An upright ape living in dust with crude language and tools, all set for extinction.”

-The fear shouldn’t be that robots are going to take over (a la The Terminator), rather that humans will discover how unimportant and uninteresting we are; robots are simply going to leave us behind (a la Her*).
-A.I. will be better, faster, stronger than us and, by creating something greater than ourselves, we will have to come to terms with the fact that they will simply be superior to us.
+The thinking behind this fear is not that A.I. will take over the world through violence, (a la The Terminator), but rather that humans will discover how unimportant and uninteresting we are, robots are simply going to leave us behind (like in Her*).
+A.I. will be better, faster, stronger than us and, by creating something greater than ourselves, we will be orchestration our own obsolescence.

 You and A.I. | TiltMN | Adrian Daniel Schramm